microsoft/rushstack/apps/heft/UPGRADING.md

    }
    ```

-This `extends` field is a Heft-specific enhancement that will not work if the
+This `extends` field is a Heft-specific enhancement that will not work if the Jest command line
-Jest command line is invoked without Heft.
-(That use case was not generally useful,
+is invoked without Heft.
+(Doing so was not generally useful; in our configuration Jest relies
-since Jest only runs tests; in our configuration Jest needs Heft to invoke the compiler
-and any other preprocessing steps.)
+on Heft to invoke the compiler and any other preprocessing steps.)

-If for some reason your `jest.config.json` needs to be directly parsed by Jest, the
+If for some reason your `jest.config.json` needs to be directly readable by Jest, the
 `disableConfigurationModuleResolution` setting can be used to restore the old behavior.
 For example: